Social movement unionism

-Usually, the structure of this type of union tends to implement democratic processess in order to promote more militancy from union members.
+Usually, the structure of this type of union tends to implement democratic processes in order to promote more militancy from union members.

 Examples of social movement unionism

 A prime example of social movement unionism is the link between the trade union federation Cosatu and the wider anti-apartheid struggle through the United Democratic Front in South Africa in the 1980s.
 More recently, Cosatu has successfully campaigned with the Treatment Action Campaign for access to medication for HIV/AIDS.
 Social movement unionism is also a feature of the industrial relations of Brazil and the Philippines.

 SMU is widely considered to be a highly dynamic and successful model, as evidenced by the success against apartheid and for treatment access, and by the fact that countries practising this model have generally reversed the trend of trade union decline experienced in the developed world.
 For instance, union density grew in South Africa by 130% between 1985 and 1995, during a period of steep decline in many developed countries.

 The Green bans performed by the New South Wales branch of Builders Labourers Federation (Australia) are said to be an early precursor of social movement unionism.
 The branch mainly engaged in boycotting the construction of socially and environmentally damaging projects, but did not limit itself to it and also engaged in a wide range of social struggles during the 70s, and embraced women, LGBT people, Aboriginal people, and migrants.

 Other prominent examples include the relationship between Reclaim the Streets and the Liverpool Dockers (UK) during their strike in the late 1990s; and the relationship between the Coalition of Immokalee Workers and progressive US students during the Boot the Bell campaign.
 Various labour–environmental coalitions also fit this social movement model.